Mongol conquest of the Song dynasty: Background

+In 1217, the Jin court sought refuge southward to the Song dynasty, where in 1225, the Mongols decisively defeated the Song.
 Before the Mongol–Jin war escalated, an envoy from the Song dynasty of China arrived at the court of the Mongols, perhaps to negotiate a united offensive against the Jin dynasty, who the Song had previously fought during the Jin–Song wars.
-While Genghis Khan refused during his life, upon his death in 1227 he bequeathed a plan to attack the Jin capital by passing through Song territory.
-Subsequently, a Mongol ambassador was killed by the Song governor in uncertain circumstances.
-Before receiving any explanation, the Mongols marched through Song territory to enter the Jin's redoubt in Henan.
+In 1227, Genghis Khan dispatched a plan to capture the Jin capital by passing through Song territory upon his death.
+However, one ambassador was killed, and the Mongols had to march through Henan to enter Jin territory.